matthieucx/yaraku-nlp-assignment/README.md

 - autopep8 is used for autoformatting
 - flake8 is used for linting
 - isort is used for sorting imports
+- mypy is used for static type checking

-All 4 of them can be run using your IDE, which is recommended.
+All 5 of them can be run using your IDE, which is recommended.
 They can also be invoked from the CLI, using `poetry run <tool>`.

 Autoformatting and import sorting are executed as pre-commit hooks, ensuring a consistent style throughout the codebase.